Dina Pronicheva: Experience under German occupation

-Germans hunting for Jews after fires in Kyiv
+Germans hunting for Jews after fires in Kiev

-Pronicheva testifies that after fires broke out in Kiev on 24 and 25 September, "hunting for Jews began.
+Pronicheva testified that after fires broke out in Kiev on 24 and 25 September, "hunting for Jews began.
 Germans were going from flat to flat at night, searching for Jews.
 I was living with my mother-in-law.
 She was a pious woman, and icons were hanging on the walls, and when Germans came she pointed to the icons to indicate that we were Russians, and they did not bother me."
 After the fires, she says that there were "rumours in the city that all the fires were occurring because of Jews who had remained here and had not been evacuated."